Survive a stock market dipThis content is categorized as:

-Any dip in the market can set people on edge, such as the market volatility caused by the COVID-19 pandemic.
-It’s only natural: We see the numbers in our retirement accounts go down and we want to stop the bleeding any way we can.
-Of course, being able to check balances any time of day or night — and watching those numbers plunge in real time — doesn’t help fight the urge to react.
+Any dip in the market can set people on edge.
+Feelings of uncertainty and worry are only natural: We see the numbers in our retirement accounts go down and we want to stop the bleeding any way we can.
+Of course, being able to check balances any time of day or night — and watching those numbers plunge in real time — doesn’t help fight the urge to react immediately.

-The key to protecting yourself against this kind of reaction is to have a portfolio that matches your financial situation, including factors like your expected retirement age and your tolerance for risks, says Ken Weber, president of Weber Asset Management in Lake Success, N.Y.
+The key to protecting yourself against this kind of reaction is to have a portfolio that matches your financial situation and goals for the future, including factors like your expected retirement age and your tolerance for risks.
 If your portfolio is too risky for what your gut can bear — whether because of your proximity to retirement or not — meeting with a financial professional can help you adjust your accounts to better match your risk to what you can tolerate.

 Athene and its employees are not authorized to provide tax, legal, or investment advice.
 Please contact a qualified professional for such advice.